soulshake/fonos/README.md

 # Fonos

-Fonos is an open source multi-room speaker system for Raspberry Pi inspired by Sonos.
-Unlike Sonos, it can be used with your own speakers.
+Fonos is an open source multi-room speaker system for Raspberry Pi.

 ## Dependencies